Our Eight Core Values

 Radical (răd′ĭ-kəl) adjective

-4. Relating to or advocating fundamental changes in current practices, conditions, or institutions.
+3. Relating to or advocating fundamental changes in current practices, conditions, or institutions.

 RESPECT

-- Radical Inclusion – We recognize that groups of people are stronger than the sum of individuals, and know that the more diverse the individuals, the stronger we are as a whole.
+RADICAL INCLUSION – We recognize that groups of people are stronger than the sum of individuals, and know that the more diverse the individuals, the stronger we are as a whole.
 Across history, people have been - and continue to be - excluded based on race, gender, sexuality, age, ability, and religion, among many other factors.
 Instead, we actively seek to hear all voices, foster a sense of belonging, and ensure everyone feels – and is – seen, valued, and appreciated.

 CANDOR

-- Radical Candor – We recognize the value of honest conversation and the peace of mind that comes with transparency involving individuals and an organization as a whole.
+RADICAL CANDOR – We recognize the value of honest conversation and the peace of mind that comes with transparency involving individuals and an organization as a whole.
 We understand the harms of poor communication common in today’s workplaces.
 Instead, we share our thoughts and opinions honestly and directly while caring about the people involved.
 We endeavor to ensure that if something needs to be said and productively addressed, it will be, such that if nothing is being said, it’s because nothing is amiss.
 (This focus and term are inspired by the work of Kim Scott.)

 GROWTH

-- Radical Growth – We recognize that with time and support, capacities can broaden and talents can improve.
+RADICAL GROWTH – We recognize that with time and support, capacities can broaden and talents can improve.
 We understand the harms of expecting perfection in ourselves and others and of a "fake it till you make it" mindset devoid of a space to be vulnerable.
 Instead, we embrace a growth mindset, meaning we are human, learn from our mistakes, and create space to say “I don’t know – yet,” all while enjoying the process of reaching our goals, not just the destination.

-- Radical Agency – We recognize the responsibility of every individual to think and act for themselves, utilize their individual power, and shape their life trajectory to the extent of their ability.
+RADICAL AGENCY – We recognize the responsibility of every individual to think and act for themselves, utilize their individual power, and shape their life trajectory to the extent of their ability.
 We understand that structures and dynamics in the workplace and society writ large often limit agency.
 Instead, we encourage embracing one’s power to determine one’s own balance of giving and receiving joy, care, and support in order to lead a fulfilling and meaningful life.

-- Radical Intentionality – We recognize that time and budgets are finite, while also knowing that decisions have human consequences.
+RADICAL INTENTIONALITY – We recognize that time and budgets are finite, while also knowing that decisions have human consequences.
 We understand the probability of having more ideas and possibilities than there are hours in the day or funds to pursue them, and that decisions have a ripple effect.
 As such, we endeavor to be clear about our priorities and make decisions that maximize positive impact without causing or ignoring harm.

 Interested in reaching hearts and minds?